Elieri/musa-550-final-project/README.md

 # Estimating Transit Travel Times with UrbanAccess and Pandana

-Final project for MUSA 550: Geospatial Data Science in Python at the University of Pennsylvania's Weitzman School of Design, Fall 2021.
+Final project for MUSA 550: Geospatial Data Science in Python, Fall 2021.
+Completed as part of the Master of Urban Spatial Analytics program at the University of Pennsylvania's Weitzman School of Design.